downtime-industries/binventory/README.md

 # Binventory

-A simple inventory management system built with FastAPI.
+A simple inventory management system built with FastAPI and SQLite, designed for easy deployment using Docker.

+> [!WARNING]
+> This entire project has been "vibe coded" and provides no gurantees of backward or forward compatibility.

 ## Features